iiab/iiab/roles/calibre-web/README.rst

 ---------

 Reinstalling calibre-web automatically upgrades to the latest version.
-Please backup your configuration before reinstalling.
-To retain your configuration set `calibreweb_provision` variable to False.
+Please back up your configuration before reinstalling.
+To retain your configuration, set `calibreweb_provision` variable to False.

 You can manually upgrade using 'git' command: